Gerhard Adolph Bading: Early years

-Gerhard Adolph Bading was born August 31, 1870 in Milwaukee, the son of German-born Lutheran pastor John Bading and Brooklyn-born Dorothea (Ehlers) Bading.
+Bading was born August 31, 1870, in Milwaukee, the son of German-born Lutheran pastor John Bading and Brooklyn-born Dorothea (Ehlers) Bading.
 His father was for 27 years the president of the Evangelical Lutheran Synodical Conference of North America.

 Bading attended public schools in Milwaukee through his high school graduation before attending Northwestern College of Watertown, Wisconsin, a small school run by the Wisconsin Evangelical Lutheran Synod and known today as Martin Luther College.
 Bading did not graduate from this institution, however, deciding to leave school for a year to become a cowboy in Texas.

 Bading's stint in the Southwest was brief and he was soon back home in Milwaukee.
 Bading decided to start a career in medicine and was admitted to Rush Medical College in Chicago, from which he graduated in 1896.

 Upon graduation Bading worked for a year as a physician at a Milwaukee hospital.
 He then moved from practicing medicine to teaching, taking a post as an instructor of surgical pathology at Milwaukee Medical College, a position in which he remained until 1901.
 For the next four years he worked as an associate in surgery, before moving to the Wisconsin College of Physicians and Surgeons, where he taught as a professor in operative surgery until 1907.

 Milwaukee politician

 In 1906, while he was still a professor of operative surgery, Bading was appointed as Milwaukee's municipal health commissioner.
 He would remain in that post until 1910, when the new Socialist administration of Emil Seidel won the mayorship.
 During his time as health commissioner, Bading was credited for establishing tests for bovine tuberculosis among the dairy cattle supplying Milwaukee with milk.

 Since Seidel won the 1910 election by a narrow plurality in a three-way race against the candidates of the Republican and Democratic parties, he was seen as a common threat and a beatable opponent by both of these political organizations.
 In the 1912 election the Republicans and Democrats "fused" their tickets, with both parties jointly nominating Gerhard Bading as their candidate for Mayor of Milwaukee.
 Bading won election over Seidel, winning the tally of votes over his Socialist rival by a ratio of approximately 4:3.
 This was the beginning of a tradition of such "nonpartisan" candidacies to defeat the Socialists.

-Bading was reelected in 1914, but lost a third reelection bid in the spring of 1916 to Daniel Hoan, Milwaukee's second Socialist mayor.
+Bading was reelected in 1914, but lost a third reelection bid in the spring of 1916 to city attorney Daniel Hoan, who became Milwaukee's second Socialist mayor.